 An alternative to Google Now as an Android voice control tool in your car is utter!
 [No Longer Available], a free voice command tool that is currently in beta but which has a superior set of tools.
 It achieves its lofty aims by not bothering with the virtual assistant nonsense of Google Now/Siri/Cortana and instead focuses on getting things done.

 Better still, utter! has offline voice recognition and a choice of three methods to get its attention, including a wave.

 Waving is another safe method of interacting with your car-mounted Android device while the engine is running, and is something that you can do without taking your eye off the road.
 As long as you know where the phone is, simply raising your hand in its direction should be enough to prompt an action.

-We’ve seen that utter! can be activated with a wave, but another tool that is worth considering is Air Gesture Control, which can be used to interact with various apps that you might have running, from media players to those requiring data connection and GPS.
+We’ve seen that utter! can be activated with a wave, but another tool that is worth considering is Air Gesture Control [No Longer Available], which can be used to interact with various apps that you might have running, from media players to those requiring data connection and GPS.

 Use of the app is simple: place your hand in front of your Android device, close enough for the proximity sensor to detect your presence, and this will enable or disable the chosen feature.
 Air Gesture Control offers three methods of interaction: hovering, waving once and waving twice.